Please click any question below to expand the answers. Click again to close.

 You can apply for consideration once a year for one of our two grant cycles.
 Our board reviews grant recommendations at its March and September board meetings, for which the application deadlines are December 1st and July 1st , respectively.
 You cannot re-apply for the September board meeting, if your request was declined at the March meeting.
 However, if you were declined in September, you may file an application by December 1st for the following March board meeting, because that meeting falls in a new calendar year.

-Letters informing applicants of the Board’s decision are mailed within a week of the scheduled board meeting.
-Acceptance and declination letters are mailed at the same time.
+Notifications informing applicants of the Board’s decision are emailed within a week of the scheduled board meeting.

 We do not fund the start-up of programs for organizations who are located outside our service area seeking to expand programming within our service area.
 Unfortunately, we have limited resources, so we cannot fund many worthy programs.